Kelvinskell/pymetrics/Contributing.md

 - Finally, be sure to test your code before submitting changes

-You can also engage me directly on LinkedIn: `www.linkedin.com/in/kelvin-onuchukwu-3460871a1`
+You can also engage me directly on [LinkedIn](www.linkedin.com/in/kelvin-onuchukwu-3460871a1)